-Steaks that are between 1 and 1 1/2 inches thick are best for this method.
+Steaks that are 1 inch thick are best for this method.
 Thicker can take longer and require a higher temperature.
 I have found that porterhouse, rib-eye, or T-bone work very well, as do New York Strip and Rib Eyes.
-If you aren’t familiar with these cuts, Beef, It’s What’s for Dinner has a great resource.
+If you aren’t familiar with these cuts, here’s a great resource.
 Basically though, you’re using steaks that are meant for grilling.

 Freeze and Store

-Once the steaks are frozen, you can remove them from the baking sheet and store in freezer paper or resealable freezer bags.
+Once the steaks are fully frozen on the pan, you can remove them from the baking sheet and store in freezer paper and resealable freezer bags.

 How To Cook Steak From Frozen